Gantt Chart in Epicflow: Good-Old Project Planning Tool with Enhanced Functionality

 - edit, create, delete, drag-and-drop, and filter data by phases;

-- monitor all phases-related information (sprints, releases, and backlogs) in a Gantt chart;
+- monitor all phase-related information (sprints, releases, and backlogs) in a Gantt chart;

-- filter tasks display by selecting one of the following variants: “show all”, “selected by a date range”, and “last 14 days plus future”.
+- filter tasks by “show all”, “selected by a date range”, and “last 14 days plus future”.

-- Finish to Start (FS) – the default: The task cannot start before its predecessor ends, described above.
+- Finish to Start (FS) – the default.
+The task cannot be started before its predecessor is completed.

-- Start to Start (SS): The task cannot start until the predecessor starts, although it may start later.
-This can be useful if you have a task whose start date depends on the start date of another task.
+- Start to Start (SS) The task cannot be initiated until its predecessor starts, but it may start later.
+In other words, this dependency is used for a task whose start date depends on the start date of another task.

-- Finish to Finish (FF): The task cannot end before the predecessor ends, although it may end later.
+- Finish to Finish (FF) The task cannot be finished before its predecessor is completed, but it may be completed later.

-- Start to Finish (SF): The task cannot end before the predecessor starts, although it may end later.
-This task relationship is rarely used.
+- Start to Finish (SF) The task cannot be completed before the predecessor starts, although it may end later.